Discogenic degenerative disease

-Just as someone with osteoporosis might easily break an arm, so too might a weakened disc sustain an injury.
-Below are some conditions resulting from discogenic degenerative disease.
+Just as someone with osteoporosis might more easily break an arm, a weakened disc is more vulnerable to injury.
+Below are some conditions resulting from discogenic degenerative disease:

-- Bulging disc – Intradiscal spine pressure on a weakened disc may cause it to bulge into the spinal canal, possibly compressing surrounding spinal nerves.
+- Bulging disc – This condition results from pressure on a weakened disc, which causes it to bulge into the spinal canal, possibly compressing surrounding spinal nerves.

 - Herniated disc – The weakened wall of a disc tears and disc fluid leaks into the spinal canal, possibly causing neural compression.

-- Spinal stenosis – Either of the above conditions can cause the spinal canal to narrow and put pressure on nerves.
+- Spinal stenosis – Conditions including the two above can cause the spinal canal to narrow and put pressure on nerves.

-- Internal disc disruption – A portion of the innermost disc wall tears and the fluid remains inside the disc but irritates the innervated layers of the disc’s outer wall.
+- Internal disc disruption – A portion of the innermost disc wall tears and the fluid remains inside the disc but irritates nerves on the disc’s outer wall.

-Symptoms that originate at the site of intervertebral discs can present as pain, tingling and numbness and weak muscles that affect basic movement.
-The patterns of pain also may vary, ranging from mechanical pain (localized or traveling pain produced by particular movements or postures) to radicular pain (traveling pain that follows the path of a nerve.
+Symptoms that originate at the site of spinal discs can present as pain, tingling and numbness and weak muscles that affect basic movement.
+The patterns of pain also may vary, ranging from mechanical pain which is produced by particular movements or postures, to radicular pain that follows the path of a nerve.
 Symptoms may go away after a relatively short period of time, but chronic discogenic pain, lasting three months or longer, happens to many patients.